 - The convenience and flexibility of a fully online program, which enables you to schedule your coursework according to your professional and personal commitments.

-- Small class sizes, personal attention and interaction and access to dedicated advisors
+- Small class sizes, personal attention and interaction with instructors and classmates, and access to dedicated advisors.

 Have questions about whether the Health Care Administration concentration is right for you?
 Request more information today or call (866) 295-3104 today to speak to an Admissions Advisor.